 What will Budva bring

-“Governments should take the point of view of citizens’ organizations into account when assessing implementation of the Convention in the respective countries and planning future steps,” Martin Skalsky explains. ”In case of repeating issues or notorious infringers, the citizens expect that international mechanisms will work to enforce the principles of informational openness, democratic nature of decision-making and access to justice,” he claims.
+“Governments should take the point of view of citizens’ organizations into account when assessing implementation of the Convention in the respective countries and in planning future steps,” Martin Skalsky explains.
+"In case of repeating issues or notorious infringers, the citizens expect that international mechanisms will work to enforce the principles of informational openness, democratic nature of decision-making, and access to justice,” he claims.

 All published shadow reports can be found on our website or downloaded from UNECE